dvdmc/drones_unizar/README.md

 ## Requirements

-This system was tested on Turtlebots' and ground station computers running __TODO!__.
+This system was tested on __TODO!__ and ground station computers running __TODO!__.
 The installtion script will take care of ROS installation if it is not installed.

 ## Install